-We recently interviewed some seasoned stalwarts (and solo safari converts) who reckon they’ll never again go on safari any other way – but on their own.
+We recently interviewed some seasoned stalwarts (and solo safari converts) who have no problem going on safari on their own, and even prefer to travel that way.
 Here are their top tips to ensure you have the most memorable safari when you're travelling alone.

-1. Check out your single supplements: There are excellent lodges out there who will gladly waive the single supplement, making your safari instantly more affordable.
-It's generally NOT advisable to offer to share with a stranger.
-Besides unattractive habits like snoring as if they're cutting down forests every night, they could be decidedly weird - or even steal your stuff.
-Not worth the risk.
+1. Check out your single supplements: The biggest downside of solo travel is having to pay extra for single supplements.
+But there are some excellent lodges out there who will gladly reduce or even waive the single supplement, making your safari instantly more affordable.
+It's generally NOT advisable to offer to share with a stranger in order to keep costs down.
+Rather find a lodge or operator that doesn't charge a hefty single supplement.

 2. Use a switched-on tour company with a great track record of providing amazing service – look at places like Tripadvisor and SafariBookings for suggestions and reviews.
-A quick Google search will also reveal how long the operators been around.
-Check that they’ve got the basics like bonding so that your money is safe with them.
-Read 'Picking the Right African Safari Operator' for some great advice.
-The best news is that you’ll pay the same (and often less) than if you were to book yourself, so let them rather do the leg-work for you at no extra cost.
+A quick Google search will also reveal how long the operators have been around.
+Check that they've got the basics like bonding or financial protection so that your money is safe with them.
+Read our blog post on 'Picking the Right African Safari Operator' for some great advice.
+The best news is that you'll pay the same (and often less) than if you were to book yourself, so let them rather do the legwork for you at no extra cost.

 3. Go with smaller groups; as with anywhere you go on your own, fewer numbers are friendlier and more comfortable.
-Just as you’d hesitate to eat out in a vast 200-seater restaurant on your own, you’d probably think nothing of doing so in a cosy 12-seater one?
-A safari is no different.
-And you'll find that game viewing is an excellent ice-breaker ...
+It's easier to make new friends in a group of 10 than a group of 50.

 4. Travelling solo, you’ll meet and make more friends than if you were with a travel partner.
 That's a given: you're far more likely to strike up a conversation with fellow safari-goers than if you had a travel companion.
 And they're more likely to try and include you in the conversation.
 The result?
 You'll often get to find out far more about the places, people, history and culture you'll encounter along the way …